-At the police station, the respondents interacted with three male police officers wearing official uniforms, one of which “was looking at them”, while the other two were carrying out all the administrative procedures.
-The respondents had their fingerprints taken and were asked for personal information such as name, surname, age, country of origin, father’s and mother’s name, which [migration] route they came from, how much money they had with them etcetera.
-In addition, the respondents were shown some pictures portraying other “refugees” [people on the move] and were asked if they did know them.
+At the police station, the respondents interacted with three male police officers wearing official uniforms, one of whom “was looking at them”, while the other two were carrying out all the administrative procedures.
+The respondents had their fingerprints taken and were asked for personal information such as name, surname, age, country of origin, father’s and mother’s name, which [migration] route they came from, how much money they had with them et cetera.
+In addition, the respondents were shown some pictures portraying other “refugees” [people on the move] and were asked if they knew them.
 As the respondent refers, he recognized some faces but he did not tell anything to the police, fearing that they could beat him if he had refused to answer further questions on those people’s account.
 The respondents were also given some documents in French and Arabic, which they did not have time to properly read, and were forced to sign them.

 “If you do not sign up, they beat you at the border”, says the respondent.

-At the police station there was a translator, which the respondent describes as “racist”, who made them “stupid questions”.
-As the respondent refers, the translator asked the group “what do you do here” and told them to “go back to your country”.
+At the police station there was a translator, whom the respondent describes as “racist”, who made them answer “stupid questions”.
+As the respondent says, the translator asked the group “what do you do here” and told them to “go back to your country”.
 The respondents asked for asylum but the officers told them that “that’s not possible”.
 Since he hadn’t had food since the day before, the respondent asked the officers if they could give him and his friends food.
 One officer asked him for money and the respondent gave him some 20 euros he had saved, with which the officer bought some food and cigarettes.
 According to the respondent, the officer cheated on the real price and withheld the change.

 The group remained at the police station until 8:00 pm that evening, according to the respondent’s perception.
-Afterwards, the group was loaded in a police van which had no windows, so that the respondents could not see outside.
+Afterwards, the group was loaded in a police van which had no windows, so that the respondent could not see outside.
 The three male police officers who were driving the van gave them no explanation on what was happening and the respondents did not know where they were travelling to.
 The respondent reports the officers to drive recklessly.

 “We had fear”, says the respondent, “you see your friends beaten up and you hear them screaming… I wait for a lawyer who can help me for justice, but no one [is ready to help]”.